What are Black Box Warnings?

 The REMS associated with Zyprexa Relprevv states that the drug can only be administered in certified health care facilities that are able to observe patients for at least three hours and provide appropriate medical care in case of an adverse event.
 Only a few medications require a REMS.

 What types of warnings are boxed?

 For a drug to receive a boxed warning, it must fulfill one of the following criteria:

 - A very serious side effect that could potentially cause death or permanent disability has been associated with the drug

 - A very serious side effect has been associated with the drug, but the severity can be minimized by following certain guidelines such as excluding people with certain other medical conditions from taking the drug, monitoring, or not taking certain medicines with the drug

-With most boxed warnings, there is still some uncertainty with regards to the actual risk; however, the FDA tends to err on the side of caution and boxed warnings are not uncommon.
+With most boxed warnings, there is still some uncertainty with regards to the actual risk; however, the FDA tends to err on the side of caution and boxed warnings are reasonably common.

 Weighing up the risks versus benefits